 As part of this, the health system will need to work with communities and iwi to understand what skills and capabilities are required.
-It will strengthen how community voice informs workforce requirements and training pathways through locality planning processes and other mechanisms including iwi-Māori partnership boards.
+It will strengthen how community voices inform workforce requirements and training pathways through locality planning processes and other mechanisms including iwi-Māori partnership boards.

-Delivering the future workforce, we need will require novel, flexible and adaptive pathways to train, removing barriers to entry and focusing on the skills people need to respond to improve health outcomes and achieve equity.
-This includes a focus on the importance of ongoing professional development, and the opportunity to grow and stretch with new skills and responsibilities within supportive multidisciplinary teams.
+Delivering the future workforce will require novel, flexible and adaptive pathways to train, removing barriers to entry, and focusing on the skills people need to respond to improve health outcomes and achieve equity.